AirTran Airways Baggage Fees 2020: What To Expect

 Does AirTran Airways include any checked bags with my fare?

-AirTran Airways is one of many airlines that doesn’t include any checked bags with your fare, regardless of your route or specific type of fare booked.
+AirTran Airways is one of many airlines that doesn’t include any checked bags with your fare, regardless of your route or a specific type of fare booked.
 If you have to check any luggage when flying with AirTran Airways, you should expect to pay at least $20 per bag.

 What are AirTran Airways’ carry-on size and weight restrictions?